Accelerated Bachelor’s to Master’s Degree Program

 Our Accelerated Degree Program (ADP) puts a Masters degree in your hand faster and at a lower cost!
-You will be able to count up to 12 credit hours of graduate work toward both your baccalaureate and Masters in Women’s and Gender Studies while paying the lower undergraduate tuition.
+You will be able to count up to 12 credit hours of graduate work toward both your baccalaureate and Masters in Women’s, Gender, and Sexuality Studies while paying the lower undergraduate tuition.

 Who can apply?

 Current undergraduate majors in WGSS at UNCG may apply for admission to the Accelerated Degree Program.
 A cumulative GPA of at least 3.5, based on at least 30 semester hours earned at UNCG, is required.
 Applicants must have completed at least 60 semester hours and may not apply for admission to the ADP before the first semester of their junior year.

 Courses offered by WGSS and other outstanding faculty across the university provide opportunities for students to engage in varied modes of inquiry on issues of local, national, and international importance.
 Coursework and independent study lead students to achieve the WGSS graduate programs’ learning objectives: